digital-blueprint/handbook/docs/relay/debugging.md

 ## Re-creating the Symfony Cache

-In some cases a corrupt Symfony cache can lead to hard to debug errors or to behaviour that doesn't match the current source code.
-It's a good idea to clear the Symfony cache to rule out any problems in that area, either via manually deleting `var/cache` or by calling `./bin/console cache:clear`.
+In some cases a corrupt or out-of-date Symfony cache can lead to hard to debug errors or to behaviour that doesn't match the current source code.
+It's a good idea to clear the Symfony cache to rule out any problems in that area, either by manually deleting `var/cache` or by calling `./bin/console cache:clear`.